Nosto/wiki-docs/implementing-nosto/implement-search/implement-search-using-code-editor/using-the-code-editor.md

 Project structure has the following requirements:

-* `index.js` - this is application entrypoint that is used when building project.
+* `index.js` - this is application entry point that is used when building project.
 When building project it will recursively scan this file for imports.
 * `build/` - this directory stores build output that will be used when deploying project.

 ## Saving, testing & deploying